-You must reach the Jack Lynch Tunnel by 11am to facilitate reopening later in the morning.
-This should allow ample time, even for walkers.
+You must reach the Jack Lynch Tunnel within 2hrs of the start.
+This should be ample time, even for walkers.

 The 360m-tunnel beneath the River Lee links Dunkettle to Ringmahon, and the 2007 marathon was the first time that pedestrians had been allowed through it since shortly after it was opened in May 1999.
 Then, about 100,000 people walked through the tunnel over two days raising huge amounts of money for charity.
 This run through the Jack Lynch Tunnel brings the race into Mahon, via the South Ring Road (N25) and the Skehard Road.

 After the relay changeover point on the Ringmahon Road, the race takes a right-hand turn onto Castle Road.
 Just short of Blackrock Castle, the course turns right onto the Lough Mahon waterfront walkway.
 This popular local amenity walk runs for a mile-and-a-half along the river estuary.